top of page

 4. Ask the Neighbors

-Remember, there are many people who are not active on social media/online.
-If you are safely able, please knock on doors in the area where the pet was found to see if their home can be located.
-You might also consider walking the dog in the area where found in case anyone recognizes them.
-You can post photos of the dog at almost all local vet clinics and at groomers and you SHOULD post photos of the dog with your contact information in the area where the dog was found.
-Flyers of the dog in the area where found continues to be an important avenue for reuniting pets with their owners.
+Some people are not active on social media/online.
+If you are safely able, knock on doors in the area where the pet was found to see if their home can be located.
+You should consider walking the dog in the area where found and ask if anyone recognizes them.
+You can post photos of the dog at most all local vet clinics and at groomers and you SHOULD post photos of the dog with your contact information in the area where the dog was found.

 5. Place Found Pet Flyers in the Area Where Found